elshnkhll/RPListening/README.md

 NOTE FROM ELSHNKHLL:

+Warning⚠️  a
-⚠️ Warning after following all instructions to the letter it didn't work on my MAC.
+AFter following all instructions to the letter it didn't work on my MAC.
 After pressing [Start] button 🎧 symbol apeeared on TV but no sound came of my speakers.
 In order to make it work, i was forced to run FFPLAY on separate terminal manually, in a folder with the file roku.sdp containing following text.